 I have always been inspired by people and their stories.

 My love for human-centered narratives led me to obtain a degree in psychology.
 I have always appreciated the nuances of human behavior – how even the subtlest of changes could have the biggest impact on one’s being.

-I then began my transition into the field, conducting user research and designing responsive interfaces for startups.
+Since then, I have designed solutions for a range of industries, from startups and nonprofits to large enterprises and government entities.
 Working in these agile environments not only taught me how to utilize user-centered principles to solve complex business problems, but also pushed me to grow as both a designer and researcher.

 When I’m not designing, you can find me scouting out local cafés, making some sort of art, or eating too much bread.